rebelsky/csc322-jekyll/_dev/_eboards/eboard22.md

 that ethical theory.
 (Yes, I realize that you may have to go back and review that ethical theory.)_

-Social contract: NA, FA, CB, MB
+Social contract: Group Q: NA, FA, CB, MB

+* We give up freedoms in exchange for rules/security.
+* So those WS folks should be giving up their freedom of speech in order to provide better security for others.
+* Block traffic (either to the service provider or to the WS group).
+* Advocation of violence breaks the social contract.

-Deontology: EB, GC, WSC, MD
+Deontology: Group 7: EB, GC, WSC, MD

+* Following the rules is important.
+But what are the rules we're following?
+* Doing nothing doesn't break any laws.
+* Their actions are not breaking any laws.
+* Some countries do have laws against racist sites; the US doesn't.
+* What does our contract with the data provider suggest?

-Consequentialism: HF, SG, MG, PT
+Consequentialism: Group Banana: HF, SG, MG, BH

+* "The ends justify the means".
+What's the end we care about?
+* Non-violence (or safety of individuals) trumps questionable behavior.
+* Threaten the content provider: Drop them or we'll tell drop you.

-Utilitarianism: JRL, PM, ArM, SM
+Utilitarianism: Group Pi: PK, JRL, PM, SM

+* Our goal is to maximize happiness (or something else).
+* Maybe some kind of mediation between our company, the content provider, and the WS?

-Virtue ethics: JM, AdM, DN, LP
+Virtue ethics: Group Phi: JM, AdM, DN, LP

+* Live a life with "good morals": Honesty, generosity, ...
+* So you'll naturally make the right decision.
+* Tell WS group: Please don't cause violence.
+It's wrong.
+* Be rightously indignacious.
+* It's hard.
+We could argue for both sides.
+    * Where is "Freedom of Speech" on your value chart?

-Justice as fairness: LP, JS, RS, JZ
+Justice as fairness: Group -3: ArM, JS, RS, JZ

+* Each person should have liberties as long as they don't interfere with other's liberties.
+* Resources equally availble to all.
+* Also: Focus on the least advantaged.
+* Conclusion: Get rid of the site.

 ### Primary options: Effects on stakeholders

-_With your group, decide on the likely effects of each of the two major decisions (do nothing / ban the client) on each of the major stakeholders._
+_With your group, decide on the likely effects of some of the two major decisions (do nothing / ban the client) on each of the major stakeholders._

+Stakeholders

+Who are the stakeholders?
+(Some actors plus others affected by whatever decision you make.)

+* Oppressed people
+* White supremacists
+* The bulletproof hosting service
+* Our other clients / content providers
+* Politicians and others of that ilk
+* General public
+* The company
+* Shareholders

+Options

+* Status quo (Q, 7, Banana)
+* Drop client (Q, 7, Banana)
+* Tell client: Drop white supremacy group or else (Pi, Phi, -3)
+* Filter traffic (Pi, Phi, -3)

 ### Grounding the case